massmutual/sample-pyspark-application/README.md

 # Sample PySpark-on-YARN Application

 This is a sample PySpark application which demonstrates how to dynamically package your dependencies and isolate your application from any other jobs running on a YARN cluster.
+It builds on the discussion [@nchammas] had with several other PySpark users on [SPARK-13587].

 With this pattern you don't need to rely on a shared virtual environment being deployed to each node of the cluster, which becomes a point of contention when different applications that have incompatible dependencies try to share that same virtual environment.

-This example builds on the discussion [@nchammas] had with several other PySpark users on [SPARK-13587].
+This sample application also demonstrates how to structure and run your tests, both locally as well as on Travis CI.

 [@nchammas]: https://github.com/nchammas/
 [SPARK-13587]: https://issues.apache.org/jira/browse/SPARK-13587

 ## Running Tests

+Run this project's tests as follows:

 ```sh
 spark-submit run_tests.py
 ```

+Normally, with pytest, you'd do this to run your tests:

 ```sh
 PYTHONPATH=./ pytest
 ```

+However, this won't work here since we need pytest to run within PySpark.
+Spark 2.2.0 added [support for pip installation], which may simplify this pattern.
+However, we won't use it here.

+[support for pip installation]: http://spark.apache.org/releases/spark-release-2-2-0.html

 ## Running Locally